 Data quality (i.e., targeting and segmentation resulting from the marketing strategy) counts for one-third of a campaign’s success.
-We can’t stress enough the importance of the quality of data in order to generate qualified leads and to scale the process successfully.
+We can’t stress enough the importance of the quality of data in order to generate qualified leads and scale the process successfully.

 The other components responsible for the success of an outbound lead generation campaign include: